 Welcome to my blog.
 The week of 1–7 July 2011, I’m participating with more than two hundred other bloggers in the “Freedom Giveaway Hop,” accessed by clicking on the logo at the left.
 All blogs in this hop offer book-related giveaways, and we’re all linked, so you can easily hop from one giveaway to another.
 But here on my blog, I’m posting a week of Relevant History essays, each one with a Revolutionary War theme.
 To find out how to qualify for the giveaways on my blog, read through each day’s Relevant History post below and follow the directions.
 Then click on the Freedom Hop logo so you can move along to another blog.
 Enjoy!

-I’m giving away an ebook copy of Paper Woman to someone who contributes a legitimate comment on my blog today or tomorrow.
-Make sure you provide your email address.
-I’ll choose the winner from among those who comment on this post by Saturday 2 June at 6 p.m.
-ET, then publish the name of the winner on my blog the week of 11 July.
-No eReader required.
-Multiple file formats are available.
+A big thanks to Sheila Ingle.
+She’ll give away a print copy of Courageous Kate to someone who contributes a legitimate comment on this post today or tomorrow.
+I’ll choose one winner from among those who comment by Thursday 7 July at 6 p.m.
+ET, then post the name of the winner on my blog the week of 11 July.
+Delivery is available within the U.S. only.

 Did you like what you read?
 Learn about downloads, discounts, and special offers from Relevant History authors and Suzanne Adair.
 Subscribe to Suzanne’s free newsletter.